stakewise/v3-operator/README.md

 }
 ```

-Note that public and private signing keys must be stored in hex form, but without
+Note that public and private signing keys must be stored in hex form, with or
-0x prefix.
+without 0x prefix.

 After loading keys from hashi vault, operator behaves in the same way as if it
 had loaded them from keystores, no additional operations needed to support